KNOWLEDGE TRANSFER

 Belgian success story in CERN knowledge transfer

 A Belgian physicist at CERN, Serge Mathot, is involved in a significant Knowledge Transfer project.
 He spearheads the development of a transportable Radio Frequency Quadrupole (RFQ) accelerator that will be introduced into museums or restoration centres to analyse fine art and cultural artefacts.
-The first analyses of the project MACHINA (Movable Accelerator for Cultural Heritage In-situ Non-destructive Analysis), as it’s named, are scheduled for the end of 2020.
+The project MACHINA (Movable Accelerator for Cultural Heritage In-situ Non-destructive Analysis), as it’s named, was launched in 2018 at the Opificio delle Pietre Dure (OPD) in Florence, one of the world’s leading institutes in art restoration.

 Image removed.